 This document summarizes the conclusions reached, and contains the commonly accepted rules applicable along the corridor.
 It also serves as a management tool for the Management Board and as a tool for supervising the proper operation of the corridor to the Executive Board.
-It is a basic document that shall be regularly updated with newly defined solutions, so it will become a point of reference that can continuously support the work of the members.
+It is a basic document that be regularly updated with newly defined solutions, so it will become a point of reference that can continuously support the work of the members.

-The Implementation Plan aims to present to the Executive Board for their approval (as required by article 9 of the Regulation 913) and to the European Commission the main characteristics of the Amber RFC, the measures taken so far and the planned procedures for its operation.
+The Implementation Plan aims to present to the Executive Board for their approval (as required by article9 of the RFC Regulation and to the European Commission the main characteristics of the RFC Amber, the measures taken so far and the planned procedures for its operation.

-The Implementation Plan is also to be published on the website of Amber RFC, in order to ensure transparency, encourage networking with other corridors and to attract the interest of potential business partners, stakeholders and the interested general public.
+The Implementation Plan is also to be published on the website of RFC Amber, in order to ensure transparency, encourage networking with other corridors and to attract the interest of potential business partners, stakeholders and the interested general public.

-1.3 Aim of Amber RFC Members
+1.3 Aim of RFC Amber Members